5 Top 2025 Trends to Influence your Kitchen Refit

-As we approach the second half of 2020, perhaps it is finally time to get that kitchen refit done.
+As we approach the second half of 2025, perhaps it is finally time to get that kitchen refit done.
 If there’s anything that months in lockdown have taught us, it is to avoid putting off what you can do today.
-For this reason, it’s likely that many people who have long been dissatisfied with their kitchen will take the plunge and go for the refit.
+For this reason, many who have long been dissatisfied with their kitchen will likely take the plunge and go for a refit.
 But which design features are the ‘must-haves’ for this year?
-And how can you embrace kitchen trends of 2020 without choosing features that will quickly appear dated and tired?
+And how can you embrace kitchen trends of 2025 and leverage trends to influence your kitchen refit without choosing features that will quickly appear dated and tired?
 The balance between core elegance and modern vibrancy is a delicate one, but these 5 current trends will see you right.

 Smart Kitchens